 This course discusses the mechanisms underlying micro and macroevolutionary outcomes in biological systems.
 Topics include population genetics, variation, natural selection, sexual selection, adaptation, speciation, extinction and fossil evidence.
+Hours: 84 hrs (3-3) Credits: 4

-BIOL 331 • Introduction to Cellular & Molecular Biology Prerequisites: BIOL 311 and CHEM 250 or permission of the Dean
+BIOL 331 • Introduction to Cellular & Molecular Biology

-The course addresses the principles of cellular structure and function through various topics including membrane structure and transport, intracellular compartments, the cytoskeleton, cell communication, pattern formation during embryogenesis, the regulation and dysregulation of cell proliferation, stem cells, and tissue renewal.
+Prerequisites: BIOL 311 and CHEM 250 or permission of the Dean The course addresses the principles of cellular structure and function through various topics including membrane structure and transport, intracellular compartments, the cytoskeleton, cell communication, pattern formation during embryogenesis, the regulation and dysregulation of cell proliferation, stem cells, and tissue renewal.
 The tutorial will introduce students to modern microscopy techniques including confocal fluorescence and electron microscopy, as well as the process of creating an academic poster.
+Hours: 56 hrs (3-1T)